lupyuen/lupyuen.github.io/src/romfs.md

 ) {
   // Pass the Function Number and Parameters in
   // Registers A0 to A3

+  // Rightfully:
+  // Register A0 is the System Call Number
+  // Register A1 is the First Parameter
+  // Register A2 is the Second Paramter
+  // Register A3 is the Third Parameter

-  register long r3 asm("a0") = (long)(parm3);  // Will move to A3
+  // But we're manually moving them around because of... issues register long r3 asm("a0") = (long)(parm3);  // Will move to A3
   asm volatile ("slli a3, a0, 32");  // Shift 32 bits Left then Right
   asm volatile ("srli a3, a3, 32");  // To clear the top 32 bits